The Basics Of Tactical Firearms: What You Need to Know

 Sniper Rifles

 Sniper rifles are designed for long-range precision shooting.
 These rifles feature high-powered optics, heavy barrels, and specialized ammunition to ensure accuracy over extended distances.
 Used primarily by military snipers and law enforcement sharpshooters, sniper rifles require advanced training and expertise.
-Popular models include the M24 and the Barrett M82, known for their exceptional range and stopping power.
+Popular models include the M24 and the Barrett M82, which are known for their exceptional range and stopping power.

 Machine Guns